CIOSC/CAS-Digital-Trust/scheme/profiles/profiles-overview.md

 # Scheme Profiles Overview

-This scheme is now evolving into a more generalized [Digital Trust](digital-trust-main-scope.md) Conformity Assessment Scheme with profiles.
+Schemes (or assessment scheme profiles) is now evolving as components that are components of a generalized [Digital Trust](digital-trust-main-scope.md) Conformity Assessment Scheme.
 Over time, the scheme will be augmented with profiles to be applied against the full set of national standards.

-## Profiles in development
+## Assessment Schemes Profiles in development

 Profiles currently being developed through pilot engagements.